Guide to Building Credit With No Credit History

 The Takeaway

-There are many ways to build your credit when you have no credit history.
-However, all of the strategies above take a few months to get your credit record established.
+There are many ways to build your credit when you have no credit history, such as getting a retail card, becoming an authorized user on a relative or close friend’s account, or having rent payments reported to the credit bureaus.
+However, all of these strategies can take several months to get your credit record established.
 Once you have a credit score going, you can access other credit products, like rewards credit cards.

 FAQ